vhbui02/bash-script-template/README.md

 ## Features

 -   **Zero dependencies:** All code is original and thoroughly audited by the author.
--   **Options as the SSOT:** No positional arguments or subcommands—simplicity is prioritized.
+-   **Options-only design:** No positional arguments or subcommands—options are the single source of truth, prioritizing simplicity.
 -   **Structured option handling:** Options are defined with clear metadata, allowing reliable registration, parsing, and validation.
 -   **Multi-level, color-coded logging:** Output messages at five levels (Debug, Info, Warning, Error, Critical) with color support.
 -   **Reliable locking mechanism:** Prevents concurrent script execution.